cdellacqua/sleep.js/docs/README.md

 its usual limit of 2147483647 (0x7fffffff, ~24.8 days).
 This implementation will take care of huge values by using setTimeout multiple times if needed.

+Note: if the delay is 0 the returned Promise will be already resolved.

 #### Parameters

 | Name | Type | Description |